Neural Collapse in Deep Linear Networks: From Balanced to Imbalanced Data: Neural Collapse in Deep Linear Networks under the UFM Setting with Balanced Data

 \item \textbf{Convergence to self-duality:} If we separate the product $\mathbf{W}_{M}^{*} \ldots \mathbf{W}_{1}^{*} \overline{\mathbf{H}}^{*}$ (once) into any two components, they will be perfectly aligned to each other up to rescaling.
 This generalizes from the previous results which demonstrate that the last-layer linear classifiers are perfectly matched with the class-means after rescaling. \end{itemize}

-\begin{remark} The convergence of the class-means matrix to OF/Simplex ETF happens when $d_{m} \geq K$ (or $K-1$) $\: \forall \: m \in [M]$, which often holds in practice~\cite{Krizhevsky12, He15}.
+\begin{remark} The convergence of the class-means matrix to OF/ETF happens when $d_{m} \geq K$ (or $K-1$) $\: \forall \: m \in [M]$, which often holds in practice~\cite{Krizhevsky12, He15}.
 Otherwise, they converge to the best rank-$R$ approximation of $\mathbf{I}_{K}$ or $\mathbf{I}_{K} - \frac{1}{K} \mathbf{1}_{K}\mathbf{1_{K}}^{\top}$, where the class-means neither have the equinorm nor the maximally pairwise separation properties.
-This result is consistent with the two-layer case observed in \cite{Zhou22}. \end{remark}

-\begin{remark} From the proofs, we can show that under the condition $d_{m} \geq K,$ $\: \forall \: m \in [M]$, the optimal value of the loss function is strictly smaller than when this condition does not hold.
-Our result is aligned with \cite{Zhu18}, where they empirically observe that a larger network (i.e., larger width) tends to exhibit severe $\mathcal{NC}$ and have smaller training errors. \end{remark}
+This result is consistent with the two-layer case observed in \cite{Zhou22a}. \end{remark} \begin{remark} From the proofs, we can show that under the condition $d_{m} \geq K,$ $\: \forall \: m \in [M]$, the optimal value of the loss function is strictly smaller than when this condition does not hold.
+Our result is aligned with \cite{Zhu18}, where they empirically observe that a larger network (i.e., larger width) tends to exhibit severe $\mathcal{NC}$ and have smaller training errors. \end{remark} \begin{remark} We study deep linear networks under UFM and balanced data for CE loss in Appendix \ref{sec:CEloss}.
+The result demonstrates $\mathcal{NC}$ properties of every global solutions, whose the matrices product $\mathbf{W}_{M} \times \mathbf{W}_{M-1} \times \ldots \times \mathbf{W}_{1}$ and $\mathbf{H}_{1}$ converge to the ETF structure when training progresses. \end{remark}